1994 (company foundation)

-The system was designed, fabricated and installed by December 2002, making ScinoPharm the first pharmaceutical R&D and manufacturing facility in Taiwan to meet United States Pharmacopeia (USP) requirements.
+The system was designed, fabricated and installed by December 2002, making ScinoPharm the first pharmaceutical research and development (R&D) and manufacturing facility in Taiwan to meet USP requirements.

 The central raw water supply treatment was achieved with a packaged treatment system, incorporating duplexed media filtration and water softening with pre-chlorination chemical injection at the treatment system.

 The POU system requirements were fulfilled using several ZENON Ultra-70 bench-top laboratory systems.
 These systems incorporate pre-filtration for chlorine removal, reverse osmosis (RO) for type III water generation and storage with a POU discharge port.
 The type III water reservoir is the supply source for the post IX, ultrafiltration (UF) for pyrogen removal and final absolute filtration prior to a second type I water POU discharge port.

 The centralised USP water system is comprised of a ZENON high-resistivity double pass RO (DPRO), achieving USP XXIV water quality requirements without post-treatment.
 A 30 US galleon per minute (US gpm) UF system was included for loop distribution to ensure pyrogen-free distributed water.
 The system was supplied with a complete IQ/OQ validation support package.

 The 65,000 galleons per day (gpd) (250m³/d) wastewater treatment system treats all R&D and production wastewaters aerobically with a ZeeWeed membrane bioreactor (MBR) system, including denitrification.

 The wastewater is highly variable with high solvent concentrations.
 The influent chemical-oxygen demand (COD) of 50,000mg/l is effectively degraded to a final effluent concentration of less than 500mg/l.

 The facility is able to realise commercial production using a variety of batch processes from 20l to 8,000l.